alex-mail/browserbox/README.md

     * **byUid** if `true` uses UID values instead of sequence numbers to define the range
   * **callback** is the callback function to run once all me messages are processed with the following arguments
     * **err** is an error object, only set if the request failed
-    * **result** is an array of message sequence numbers that were deleted (eg. moved) from the current folder in the order they appeared, eg. when moving a range of 3:5, you get `[3, 3, 3]` as the result

 If possible (MOVE extension is supported by the server) uses `MOVE` or `UID MOVE` otherwise falls back to COPY + EXPUNGE.